Skip to main content

 A means of delivering value to customers by facilitating outcomes customers want to achieve without the ownership of specific costs and risks.

-· Heterogeneity—Also known as “variability”; services are unique items because of the mechanisms used to deliver services-that is people.
+• Heterogeneity—Also known as “variability”; services are unique items because of the mechanisms used to deliver services, which is people.
 Because the people element adds variability, the service is variable.
-This holds true especially for the value proposition—not everyone perceives the same value from the same service.
+This holds true, especially for the value proposition—not everyone perceives the same value from the same service.

 Comments